-Is then McDonnell Corbyn’s Stalin-in-waiting, or, is the near-hysteria about him rather a symptom of how confined that the parameters of accepted mainstream political analysis have become since the eighties?
+Is then McDonnell, Corbyn’s Stalin-in-waiting, or, is the near-hysteria about him rather a symptom of how far the parameters of accepted mainstream political analysis has shifted since the eighties?

 Analysis and informed objective criticism is required, not polemical ‘marxist’ name-calling.
 Informed and influential journalists, such as PS, should be challenging – and even assisting -McDonnell in terms of developing the detail and rationality of his proposals in conformity with the twin and mutually supporting demands of economic efficiency and social fairness – or, is it, perhaps, the prospect of a shift back in favour of ordinary working people that is the real problem for Stephens and his kind?